robdyke/dotfiles/README.md

 **Personal** Installation with local repository:

-  1. Clone or unzip this repo
+  1. Clone this repo (depends on git for submodules)
   2. Install dependencies and recommended packages using a script from `prerequisites/`
   3. Run `./install.sh`